dojo/docs/developer/design/loader.rst

 useless, empty object.
 Take note of these two key points regarding dojo.provide and dojo.require in v1.6-:

   1. The purpose of dojo.provide is to manufacture an object so that the module can assume the object exists and add properties to it.
-Entering the manufactured object in the loader namespace (at dojo._loaderModules) ofter has no real benefit.
+Entering the manufactured object in the loader namespace (at dojo._loaderModules) often has no real benefit.

   2. The return value of dojo.require is often useless.